scientific-python/scientific-python-archive/summits/2023/2023-invite.md

 # Logistics

 We have funding to cover 40 participants for five days and six nights including travel, food, and lodging.
-This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in two of the three pre-summit planning meetings, (b) interact with fellow participants in the public forums, (b) attend the one-week summit in-person, and
+This will be an invite-only event that requires upfront agreement to:
+(a) take part in two of the three one-hour pre-summit planning meetings, (b) collaborate with fellow participants on a work plan, (c) attend the one-week summit in-person, and
-(c) participate in several months of post-summit implementation.
+(d) participate, to whatever degree possible, in several months of post-summit implementation.

 ## Participants